I've got a great recipe to share with you today!

 - Cream of Tartar

-Print this out and make a great pie today!
+Print this recipe and make a great pie today!

 wait, what's wrong with my fabulous recipe?

-What?
-You say you can't possibly make a pie based on that list?
+You say you can't possibly make a pie with that recipe?

 But I gave you all the ingredients!